Skip to content

 Next, let’s look for a provocative photographer.
 I randomly discovered this photographer below.
 Nude art is present, with the slightest attempts at self-censorship.

 But in this case, a search on Instagram revealed this artist with no problem.
-Why am I blocked for less serious violations?
+Why am I blocked for less serious violations, and this artist gets to survive?

 To illustrate more unfairness by Instagram, while I was not able to post my three photos without suppression, Instagram was certainly fine to take my money when I paid to boost one of those posts.
 I call that extortion.

 When you have an image that is too extreme for Instagram, they notify you with an option to appeal.
 I lose most appeals.
-I don’t know if my appeal goes to humans or algorithms.
+I don’t know if my appeal goes to humans or more algorithms.
 I have no option for typing text to plead my case.
 I have written to Instagram support with no sign of help.
 I have tweeted to Adam Mosseri, Instagram’s leader, but there has been no reply.
-Unfortunately, I expected this dead end.

 The lack of support from Instagram is telling.
 Could they improve this process?
 Absolutely.
 Will they?
 It costs money to improve things, even these issues that have frustrated artists for many years.
 I suspect Instagram feels they have us so addicted that we will do whatever they expect of us.

 For me, the actual offense is not my photographs.
-It is Instagram’s greed.
+It is Instagram’s greed and lack of artistic respect.

 Leave a Reply